AusDTO/nudger/README.markdown

 It periodically queries the New Relic REST API (v2), and sends those metrics to StatusPage.

-Nudger is different to the built in New Relic integration because it allows you to:
+Nudger is different to StatuPage's built-in New Relic integration because it allows you to:

  - Pull metrics from multiple New Relic accounts into a single StatusPage account.
  - Pull metrics from one New Relic account into multiple StatusPage accounts.